sunjin19126/Caterpillar/README.md

 The comparison models are in `models4Comparison`.

 We trained all models using the `timm` framework, which we copied from [here](https://github.com/huggingface/pytorch-image-models).
-Inside `pytorch-image-models`, we have made the following modifications.
+Inside `pytorch-image-models-main`, we have made the following modifications.
 + Added Caterpillars
   + added `timm/models/caterpillar.py`
   + modified `timm/models/__init__.py`